puristajs/purista/website/src/handbook/9_Event_bridge.md

 ## DefaultEventBridge

 The core package comes with `DefaultEventBridge` which will work on local without any further installation.
 This should work out of the box for single instances.
-You can also use it for simple horizontal scaling.
-The messages and states are not shared or load balanced between instances.
+You can also use it for simple horizontal scaling, but the messages and states are not shared or load balanced between instances.

 This means a subscription is always running on the same instance.
 Also, any function invocation is done within the same instance.

-Because of this, the `DefaultEventBridge` will only work in scenarios, where you deploy your services as monolith.
+Because of this, the `DefaultEventBridge` will only work in scenarios, where you deploy your services as monolith and you don't have the requirement to share messages and states across instances.

 ## AMQP event bridge